-Yuri Drozdov: The man who turned Soviet spies into Americans - BBC News
+The man who turned Soviet spies into Americans

 But he didn't go inside - the risks being too great for such face-to-face meetings.
 There should be "no contact with illegals", he said.
 "None."

-Information gathered by these "deep cover" agents was ferreted back to handlers through clandestine means - including dead-drops, by radio, or covert meetings abroad.
+Information gathered by these "deep cover" agents was funnelled back to handlers through clandestine means - including dead-drops, by radio, or covert meetings abroad.

 Announcing Drozdov's death, the cause of which was not specified, Russia's Foreign Intelligence Service, the SVR, described him as "a true Russian officer, a decent man, a wise commander".